What is Kanban?

 2. Limit work in Progress

-One of the main aspects of Kanban is to keep moving the work efficiently from beginning till the closure with as little lag and waste as possible.
-There is “work in progress” column in Kanban workflow board where the team mutually defines the limit of the work.
-The work is pulled from the previous column to the current column i.e. “Work in progress” only if the total count of the work under the current column is less than its defined limit.
+One of the main aspects of this is to keep moving the work efficiently from beginning till the closure with as little lag and waste as possible.
+There is a “work in progress” column in the Kanban workflow board where the team mutually defines the limit of the work.
+The work is pulled from the previous column to the current column, i.e. “Work in progress”, only if the total count of the work under the current column is less than its defined limit.
 This helps in reducing any lags between upcoming works and ongoing work.